ateucher/rmapshaper/README.md

 ### Thanks

-This package uses the [V8](https://cran.r-project.org/web/packages/V8/index.html) package to provide an environment in which to run mapshaper's javascript code in R. I'm grateful to [timelyportfolio](https://github.com/timelyportfolio) for helping me wrangle the javascript to the point where it works in V8.
+This package uses the [V8](https://cran.r-project.org/web/packages/V8/index.html) package to provide an environment in which to run mapshaper's javascript code in R. It relies heavily on all of the great spatial packages that already exist (especially `sp` and `rgdal`), the `geojsonio` package for converting between geo\_list, geo\_json, and `sp` objects, and the `jsonlite` package for converting between json strings and R objects.

+Thanks to [timelyportfolio](https://github.com/timelyportfolio) for helping me wrangle the javascript to the point where it works in V8.
 He also wrote the [mapshaper htmlwidget](https://github.com/timelyportfolio/mapshaper_htmlwidget), which provides access to the mapshaper web inteface, right in your R session.
 We have plans to combine the two in the future.

 ### LICENSE